block-core/blockcore-did-server/README.md

 ## Architecture

 The DID Server is a straight forward service that stores and allows updates to DID Documents.
 All requests to the APIs are in the form of signed JWTs (JWS).
+The DID Server is also known as [Verifiable Data Registry](https://www.w3.org/TR/did-imp-guide/#verifiable-data-registry).

 The first key in the verificationMethod is required to be the public key that is used to derive the DID, e.g. "did:is:publickey".